MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-health-and-safety-lead.md

 - [Monitor employee cases dashboard](#monitor-employee-cases-dashboard)

-## Employee Case - Return to the Workplace app at a glance
+## Workplace care management app at a glance

 The left pane lists all the components available in the **Employee Cases** area.

 > [!div class="mx-imgBorder"]
 > ![Employee case view](media/health-safety-employee-case-view.png "Employee case view")

-## Employee Case - Return to the Workplace app components
+## Workplace care management app components

 The case management app has the following components: